Kreidler (band): 1997

 In 1997 the success of Weekend led the band on a tour of France and to their first appearances in London.
-Afterwards they released the EP Fechterin, which was named Single of the Week in the Melody Maker: "The three songs are the most precise exercises in exponential electronics I’ve heard since Kraftwerk's Hall of mirrors, and just as danceable".
+Afterwards they released the EP Fechterin, which was named Single of the Week in the Melody Maker: "The three songs are the most precise exercises in exponential electronics I've heard since Kraftwerk's Hall of mirrors, and just as danceable".
 The same month, the EP Resport appeared on the Stewardess label, with remixes by Pyrolator, Erik (MMM), L@n and Robert Lippok.

 1998–1999

 Kreidler produced their followup to Weekend in the studio of Mouse on Mars.
 The album, Appearance and The Park, was released in May 1998.
 According to interviews of the band one of the main aesthetic ideas of the album was to make it clear that the band members grew up with (Anglo-American) new wave, and not with the German rock music of the 1970s.
 Even the cover art appears cool, model-like, synthetic, while the 'Park' in the title refers to the park photography of the previous album's cover.
-The Roland Juno synthesizer can clearly heard as a lead instrument in the tracks, the bass lines are reminiscent of music from the Factory label, sound effects recall post punk and sequencers suggest the Synthpop of the 1980s.
-The first single, "Au Pair", combines these elements in an epic pop anthem.
+The Roland Juno synthesizer can clearly be heard as a lead instrument in the tracks, the bass lines are reminiscent of music from the Factory label, sound effects recall post punk and sequencers suggest the Synthpop of the 1980s.
+The first single, Au Pair, combines these elements in an epic pop anthem.
 The video (directed by Sebastian Kutscher) for the track was awarded second place at the video awards of the International Short Film Festival Oberhausen in 1999.

 Summer of 1998 saw the release of the EP Coldness, which was the first Kreidler piece with vocals since 1994.
 Remixes came from Shantel and Daniel Miller, the founder of Mute Records and producer of Depeche Mode, who had met the band at their first appearances in London in 1997.
 He then mixed them a piece of Synthpop.
 Forced Exposure in the U.S. wrote: "Kreidler's most outlandlishly accessible moment, in a synth-electro style that is totally captivating."
 Later that year the band went on their first festival tour, including performances in Brighton (The Fringe) and Roskilde.
 At the end of 1998 Kreidler and Stefan Schneider went their separate ways, with Schneider focussing on his former side-project To Rococo Rot.
 The band found support on bass in Alex Paulick, the songwriter of Coloma.
 In the spring of 1999 they toured with this lineup in Great Britain and, with Tarwater, through France and Switzerland.
 Later that year, Kreidler separated from the record company Play It Again Sam in a (legal) dispute following the departure of their A&R and Kiffsm label manager Jutta Bächner.